 Looking forward to our Hope for the Holidays open house next Wednesday, December 8th from 5-8.
 All are welcome, let me know if you want more details!

-I am a Crohn's Disease sufferer, brain cancer survivor, former problem-drinker, graduate of Boston College (Psychology, Sociology) and Wheelock College (Master's in Education), former special education teacher, fan of The Bruins, Red Sox, BC, and Patriots, middle child, uncle, movie quoter, finder of rock star parking spots, watcher of The Simpsons, Family Guy, House, South Park, SNL, The Office, and Rescue Me, Big Bang Theory, Star Wars dork, hockey player, jeans and t-shirt wearer, lover, and dreamer.
+I am a Crohn's Disease sufferer, brain cancer survivor, founder of Skating for Hope, speaker for 15-40.org, former problem-drinker, graduate of Boston College (Psychology, Sociology) and Wheelock College (Master's in Education), former special education teacher, fan of The Bruins, Red Sox, BC, and Patriots, middle child, uncle, movie quoter, finder of rock star parking spots, Star Wars dork, hockey player, jeans and t-shirt wearer, lover, and dreamer.
 In addition to writing this blog, I write poems, songs, screenplays, TV scripts, books, articles, and essays.
 Feel free to email me at TragicComic@aol.com

 "Finding Dave's blog was like stumbling upon the smell of budding cherry blossoms in the Spring, a true delight.
 Dave deserves props not only for creating an original platform to share interesting tidbits about his life, but also, inventing a clever excuse to hangout in slacker wear."